ecmwf/climetlab/docs/contributing/datasets.rst

   .. todo::
-    Document the yaml file way to create dataset.
+    Document the YAML file way to create dataset.
     Choose a good way to implement the workflow.

    - Create a dataset yml file.
    - distribute it.